Book of Isaiah

 How great and immeasurable is God’s grace!
 Chapter 57, though, brings us right back to the operating table.
 God spreads our evil right before our eyes ever intent on bringing us to the first stage where from we will seek His healing.
 This too is the work of His marvelous grace.

 IX.
-Redemption Through The Servant (Isaiah 49-57)
+Redemption Through the Servant (Isaiah 49-57)

-Chapter 58-66 God’s gracious promises of hope
+Chapter 58-66 – God’s gracious promises of hope

 Isaiah’s strong message of hope shines out from these reminders to the wicked.
 God demands contrite hearts, reformed lives, and personal faith in Him from those desiring salvation.
 If one gets easily turned off by God's reminders to put away sin, then that one will probably never be able to read on to the hope that is so beautifully spread out in the later passages.
 Within the last section (chapters 58-66), reform and repentance is mentioned much less, while the theme of hope in God's salvation pulsates much stronger.

 This section has another ‘interruption’ which serves as a distinction.
-Right in the middle of chapters 58-66 lies two chapters describing an Israelite’s personal confession and pleading (63:7-64:12).
+Right in the middle of chapters 58-66 lie two chapters describing an Israelite’s personal confession and pleading (63:7-64:12).
 Before and after this, God speaks through the prophet Isaiah in different prophecies.
 However, this sincere echo of a godly Israelite’s pleading is placed in the middle like incense drifts up in the middle of a sacrifice.

 It can be viewed as the balance between God’s sovereignty and man’s will.
 Even as God predicts the future, man is pleading for God to do these mighty acts of redemption.
-This song of praise, humble confession and call of hope stands as a monument night and day pleading to God for help.
+This song of praise, humble confession and call of hope stands as a monument night and day, pleading to God for help.
 The Israelites deserve to be abandoned.
 Their sin totally fits them for judgment.
-They are worst than their enemies because they are betraying their God.
-These two chapters become a firm monument calling the godly ones to hope in this faithful God and to remind God there are a few who really care.
+They are worse than their enemies because they are betraying their God.
+These two chapters become a firm monument calling the godly ones to hope in this faithful God and to remind God that there are a few who really care.

 A Seed Becomes a Tree: The Hope of the Contrite